Let us hold unswervingly to the hope we profess, for he who promised is faithful (Hebrews 10:23 NIV).

 As I consider this my mind scrolls through a few fingerprints of God’s faithfulness and provision in my own life…

-He protected me back in high school when I wrecked my parent’s car.
+He protected me in high school when I wrecked my parent’s car.

 He was with us when my son fractured his skull and broke his jaw in three places … during the seven-hour reconstructive surgery, and the six-week wired-shut-healing.

-He was our provision year after year through the strains of job loss, job changes, health challenges, and cross-country moves.
+He’s been our provision year after year through the strains of job loss, job changes, a house fire, health challenges, and cross-country moves.

-Dear Lord, Thank You for being my Protector, my Help, and my Refuge.
-When times are desperate, I know that I can trust You to provide the wisdom, provision, comfort, and grace I need to endure.
+Dear Lord, Thank You for being my Protector and my Help.
+When times are desperate, I know I can trust You to provide the wisdom, provision, comfort, and grace I need to endure.

 Now It’s Your Turn

-Has God ever given you a fresh and fruitful mission in the middle of a drought?
-What did that look like?
-Would you have had the opportunity to impact others had it not been for the drought?
+Would you have had the opportunity to impact others had it not been for that drought?
 Why or why not?

 More from the Girlfriends